Tactile Systems Technology (NASDAQ:TCMD) Price Target Cut to $40.00 by Analysts at Piper Sandler

-Tactile Systems Technology (NASDAQ:TCMD) had its target price dropped by equities research analysts at Piper Sandler from $45.00 to $40.00 in a report issued on Monday, The Fly reports.
-Piper Sandler’s price target would suggest a potential upside of 103.36% from the stock’s previous close.
+Tactile Systems Technology (NASDAQ:TCMD) had its price objective decreased by Piper Sandler from $45.00 to $40.00 in a report issued on Monday morning, The Fly reports.

-A number of other research firms have also issued reports on TCMD.
-Zacks Investment Research lowered Tactile Systems Technology from a “hold” rating to a “strong sell” rating in a research report on Thursday, November 11th.
-BTIG Research increased their price objective on Tactile Systems Technology from $44.00 to $70.00 and gave the company a “buy” rating in a research note on Tuesday, November 9th.
+Several other analysts have also recently issued reports on TCMD.
+Zacks Investment Research cut Tactile Systems Technology from a hold rating to a strong sell rating in a research note on Thursday, November 11th.
+Oppenheimer reduced their price objective on Tactile Systems Technology from $62.00 to $45.00 and set an outperform rating on the stock in a research note on Tuesday, November 9th.
+Finally, BTIG Research increased their price objective on Tactile Systems Technology from $44.00 to $70.00 and gave the company a buy rating in a research note on Tuesday, November 9th.
 They noted that the move was a valuation call.
-Finally, Oppenheimer reduced their price objective on Tactile Systems Technology from $62.00 to $45.00 and set an “outperform” rating on the stock in a research note on Tuesday, November 9th.
 One research analyst has rated the stock with a sell rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has an average rating of “Buy” and an average target price of $51.25.
+According to MarketBeat.com, the company currently has an average rating of Buy and an average target price of $51.25.

 Tactile Systems Technology Company Profile